Karen Valihora

 Email: englgd@yorku.ca

-Karen Valihora specializes in the history of ideas.
-She teaches courses in the English Romantics, Milton, the pastoral, Eighteenth-century literature, and literary theory.
-Her book, Austen’s Oughts: Judgment after Locke and Shaftesbury (2010), explores the possibilities for reflective, or objective, judgment, and disinterestedness in eighteenth-century literature and philosophy from Locke to Austen.
+Karen Valihora specializes in the history of ideas about community and civil society.
+She teaches courses on the Small Town in Literature and Film, the Aesthetics of Community, the English Romantics, and Milton.
+Her book, Austen’s Oughts: Judgment after Locke and Shaftesbury (2010), explores the possibilities for reflective, objective, and shared judgments in eighteenth-century literature and philosophy from Locke to Austen.

 Degrees